repodiac/german_compound_splitter/README.md

 - It should install and behave (`import german_compound_splitter`) to your current Python environment as any other `pip` package (in case, create a virtual environment with `virtualenv` or `conda` before).
 - Afaik, any updates (`git pull`) are automatically active -- as opposed to an ordinary, external pip package -- since pip only installs a link to the file(s) in the git repo

-## Notes on External Dictionary
+## Some Notes on an External Dictionary

 Due to unclear license and depending on the kind of use (private, research, commercial, ...)
 I cannot include a dictionary here in this setting.
-I recommend the [free German dictionary](https://sourceforge.net/projects/germandict/files/latest/download) from @janschreiber, though.
-It is constantly updated and includes more than 2 million entries currently!
+I strongly recommend the [Free German Dictionary](https://sourceforge.net/projects/germandict/files/latest/download) by [Jan Schreiber](https://github.com/janschreiber), though.
+It is constantly updated and includes currently more than 2 million entries!
+But apart from this, you can use any dictionary containing one item per line.

+**Note:** The *Free German Dictionary* needs to be saved as UTF8 and with Unix/Linux line breaks before it can be used with Python, otherwise loading gives byte errors (at least on my machine)

 # Documentation